Private Minimum Hellinger Distance Estimation via Hellinger Distance Differential Privacy: Private minimum Hellinger distance estimation

 \section{Private minimum Hellinger distance estimation}

-In this section, we will briefly discuss minimum Hellinger distance estimation for continuous i.i.d. data and modify the estimation to satisfy HDP via PGD and PNR algorithms.
-The consistency and efficiency of the PMHDEs are also studied.
+In this section, we will briefly discuss minimum Hellinger distance estimation for continuous i.i.d. data and modify the estimation method to satisfy HDP using PGD and PNR algorithms.
+We also study the consistency and efficiency of the PMHDEs.